-legal liability incurred by a DiDIYer for producing and/or selling a faulty DiDIY product, or maybe even for just distributing its designs without proper warranties/disclaimers

-Note - At first, DiDIY product liability is a direct derivative of the general product liability doctrine that pertains to professional producers' and consumers' commercial relationships.
-As DiDIY is typically a non-commercial activity, it falls out of the scope of consumer protection and strict liability.
-However, "the widespread social diffusion of 3D printing, and digital fabrication more generally, is making the traditional boundaries between producers and consumers blur and this is giving rise to liability issues for which legal solutions are not clearly determined yet neither in the EU nor in the US legal systems" (D6.1).
-A distinction should be made here between professional and non-professional makers: professional makers are treated under strict liability rules, while both the nonprofessional figure and non-commercial seller of "print-at-home" objects are liable only in case of negligence, under duty of care.
+legal liability incurred by a DiDIYer for producing and/or selling a faulty DiDIY product, or maybe even for just distributing its designs without proper warranties/disclaimers digital fabrication more generally, is making the traditional boundaries between producers and consumers blur and this is giving rise to liability issues for which legal solutions are not clearly determined yet neither in the EU nor in the US legal systems" (www.didiy.eu/public/deliverables/didiy-d6.1.pdf).
+A distinction should be made here between professional and non-professional makers: professional makers are treated under strict liability rules, while both the non-professional figure and non-commercial seller of "print-at-home" objects are liable only in case of negligence, under duty of care.